UrsSchmidt/aquila/README.md

 You can check for types using the predefined functions `boolean`, `dictionary`, `function`, `integer` and `string`:
 ```
 a := 123;
-write bool2str(integer(a)); # true
+Write bool2str(integer(a)); # true
 ```

 ## Other operations and functions

 ### If expressions

-`if` expressions are written like this:
+`If` expressions are written like this:
 ```
-if expression:
+If expression:
     # expression
-elif expression:
+ElseIf expression:
     # expression
-else:
+Else:
     # expression
+EndIf
 ```
-There can be 0..n `elif` (short for else if) parts and the `else` part is mandatory.
+There can be 0..n `ElseIf` parts and the `Else` part is mandatory.

 ### Let expressions

-`let` expressions are written like this:
+`Let` expressions are written like this:
 ```
-let a = 1 + 2, b = 3 * 4:
+Let a = 1 + 2, b = 3 * 4:
     # expression
+EndLet
 ```
-There can be 1..n bindings after the `let`.
+There can be 1..n bindings after the `Let`.

 ### Switch expressions

-`switch` expressions are written like this:
+`Switch` expressions are written like this:
 ```
-switch expression:
+Switch expression:
-case expression1, expression2:
+Case expression1, expression2:
     # expression
-default:
+Default:
     # expression
+EndSwitch
 ```
-There can be 0..n `case` parts and the `default` part is mandatory.
+There can be 0..n `Case` parts and the `Default` part is mandatory.

 ### Misc. built-in functions